Gary Hoffman Canada/USA/France

 Born in Vancouver, Canada, in 1956, Gary Hoffman devotes time to teaching, as well, having been the youngest faculty appointee in the history of the Indiana University School of Music, where he remained for eight years.
 Mr. Hoffman regularly holds master classes world-wide.
 He studied the cello with Janos Starker.

-In September 2011 he has been appointed as Professor at the Musical Chapel in Brussels, opening the cello class.
+In September 2011 he was appointed as Professor at the Musical Chapel in Brussels, opening the cello class.

 Residing in Paris, he is an active recording artist with the BMG (RCA), Sony, EMI and Le Chant du Monde and La Dolce Volta labels.

 His Brahms Sonatas’ recording with Claire Désert – will be published in the autumn 2017 onto label La Dolce Volta.
-He participated to Dvorak recoding with the Jerusalem Quartet (Harmonia Mundi)- they are touring together in the main European cities.
+He participated in Dvorak recording with the Jerusalem Quartet (Harmonia Mundi)- they are touring together in the main European cities.

-Elgar cello concerto and Shelomo (Bloch) recorded with the Orchestre Philharmonique Royal de Liège conducted by Christian Arming is released in October 2018 onto La Dolce Volta.
+Elgar cello concerto and Shelomo (Bloch) recorded with the Orchestre Philharmonique Royal de Liège conducted by Christian Arming was released in October 2018 onto La Dolce Volta.

-Gary Hoffman performs on a 1662 Nicolo Amati, the "ex- Leonard Rose".
+Gary Hoffman performs on 1662 Nicolo Amati, the "ex- Leonard Rose".